 Welcome to Frying Pan Anglers

-For Fly Fishing on the Frying Pan River, the Roaring Fork River and the Colorado River for the week ended 19th May 2013
+For Fly Fishing on the Frying Pan River, the Roaring Fork River and the Colorado River from Aspen and Basalt for the week ended

-For mysis at the dam use Mike's Mysis. epoxy mysis, and BUV mysis.
+For mysis at the dam use Mike's Mysis. epoxy mysis, and BDV mysis.

 The midges will come off during the day, particularly if it is sunny.
 So try Wilson's Reverse Candy Cane #20, red and black chironocones #20, nick's larva in miracle pink, olive, and purple back, brassies #18 - #22, midge larva patterns #18 - #22, copper johns #18 - #22, rainbow warriors, black polywings #18 - #22 and bling midges # 18 - #22.

-Current Flow: near Emma - 760cfs (if you want more uptodate figures check out current readings on our "Links" page).
+Current Flow: near Emma - 471cfs (if you want more uptodate figures check out current readings on our "Links" page).

-For nymphing using attractors, midge larvae and emergers, stonefly, baetis nymphs and emergers.
-As the day progresses small baetis such as the FPA Sparkle Baetis, the FPA Thorax Emerger, and black pheasant tails have also worked well.
+Try attractors.
+Try small baetis such as the FPA Sparkle Baetis, the FPA Thorax Emerger, and black pheasant tails have also worked well.
 For emergers, the rs2 in black or gray.
 Also the sparkle wing rs2.